dojot/dojot-training/README.md

 Once you've finished, you need to rebuild the container and push it to the registry.
 So, run:

+NOTE: Always change the <unique-id> of the docker image, to force the update and see your changes reflected.

 ``` sh
 cd dojot-training/samples/decoder-node-base